How to Install CMake on Fedora 39/38/37 Linux

 The build process can take several minutes, so you might want to grab a coffee or take a short break while waiting.

-Step 6: Install CMake
+Install CMake Binary

 After the build process is complete, install CMake using the make install command: